sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 * **Ensure the class is marked with the @ChainOverrideable annotation**

-  This is an XTend active annotation which marks classes that support overriding.
+  This is an [Xtend active annotation](http://www.eclipse.org/xtend/documentation.html#activeAnnotations) which marks classes that support overriding.

   - If it isn't, you can raise a github issue to request it be added